TheSmartMonkey/chessopening/README.md

 ## How to use it ?

+1. Go to https://lichess.org/analysis or https://www.chess.com/analysis and play some moves you want to learn

+1. Copy the PGN at the buttom of the page

+1. Create new opening in the chess opening app

+1. By clicking on the links in the folders you can load your openings

-1. You can train you favorite openings trying to do the good moves
+1. You can then train you favorite openings trying to do the good moves

-1. You can create new openings by exporting the PGN (data of chess moves) from lichess or another website : everthing is explained in the modal of the create opening button

-1. By clicking on the links you can load your openings
+You can learn with training and puzzles

 ## For Developers